-\paragraph{Transfer Learning with External Knowledge Distill} In the field of affective computing, incorporating external knowledge such as sentiment lexicons and commonsense knowledge is crucial for a deeper understanding of emotional expressions within the context of social norms and cultural backgrounds~\cite{hershcovich-etal-2022-challenges}.
-For example, The expression and perception of emotion also varies across cultures, both in text and in face-to-face communication~\cite{hareli2015cross}.
-These differences are critical for cross-cultural sentiment analysis.
+\paragraph{Transfer Learning with External Knowledge Distill} Incorporating external knowledge (e.g., sentiment lexicons, commonsense) is crucial for understanding emotional expressions within social and cultural contexts~\cite{hershcovich-etal-2022-challenges}, as emotion expression and perception vary across cultures in both text and face-to-face communication~\cite{hareli2015cross}—a key consideration for cross-cultural sentiment analysis.

-\paragraph{Affective Computing with Less-studied Modalities} Natural language (spoken and written), visual data (images and videos), and auditory signals (speech, sound, and music) have long been central to multimodal affective computing.
-Recently, new sensing data types, like haptic and ECG signals, are gaining attention~\cite{zhu2024neurosymbolic}.
-Haptic signals, which involve touch and convey sensory and emotional attributes, enhance user experiences in areas such as gaming, virtual reality, and mobile apps~\cite{obrist2013talking}.
-These signals offer immediate feedback and can improve user engagement.
-As research progresses, less-studied modalities like haptic will likely become crucial, complementing established methods and advancing the field of affective computing.
+\paragraph{Affective Computing with Less-studied Modalities} Language, visual, and auditory signals have long been central to multimodal affective computing.
+Recently, less-studied modalities such as haptic and ECG are gaining attention~\cite{zhu2024neurosymbolic}.
+Haptic signals, which convey sensory and emotional attributes through touch, enhance user engagement in gaming, VR, and mobile apps~\cite{obrist2013talking}—and are poised to complement established modalities in advancing the field.